Updates to SDSU Global Campus Grading Policy

-For Open University students, Semester@SDSU students, and SDSU World Campus students enrolled in our advanced certificate and online degree programs, please read below for information regarding your program.
+For Open University students, Semester@SDSU students, and SDSU Global Campus students enrolled in our advanced certificate and online degree programs, please read below for information regarding your program.

 Please note that there are no changes to non-credit grading or enrollment policy at this time.

 You may withdraw from one or more classes of your choice, with approval from the dean in the college in which the course is offered.
 Once approved, a “W” will appear on your transcript for the specific course.
 For the majority of students, this change will have no negative impacts on your financial aid.

 Withdrawals may have negative consequences, depending on accreditation or licensing requirements of your academic program or financial aid status.

 The option to change a course grade to credit/no credit will be extended through May 1.
 You may opt to change the grading basis of any course you’re currently enrolled in..

 Grade changes may have negative consequences, depending on accreditation or licensing requirements of your academic program or financial aid status.

 Students in degree seeking programs, both undergraduate and graduate studies, must seek guidance from their Faculty Director before choosing to withdraw from a course or choosing to change their grading status in a course.
 Please contact your Faculty Director directly or email firstname.lastname@example.org to identify your Faculty Director.